-Step one for any buyer is thinking through scenarios where the will be forced to move and deciding if it’s actually the right time to buy.
+Step one for any buyer is thinking through scenarios where they will be forced to move and deciding if it’s the right time to buy.

 17. Will Friedner – The Montana Life Realty

-I believe there are two main things that a first time home buyer needs to focus on before their purchase.
+I believe there are two main things that a first-time home buyer needs to focus on before their purchase.
 The first thing they should do is sit down with a lender.
 A lender is going to tell the buyers exactly where they stand financially.
-If they have credit problems, the lender can help them with credit repair.
+If they want to buy a home with bad credit, the lender can help them with credit repair.

 The lender will be able to tell them exactly how much they will qualify for on a mortgage.
 They will also go over the different types of loans and how much they will need to come up with for a down payment.
 Every first-time home buyer should have this information before they even start looking at homes.

-Selecting a good agent is the second big thing that a first time home buyer needs to focus on.
+Selecting a good agent is the second big thing that a first-time home buyer needs to focus on.
 A good agent can make or break a deal.
-First time home buyers should take their time with this selection and be sure to interview a number of agents.
-They should make sure that their agent has sold homes in the area that they are looking.
+First-time home buyers should take their time with this selection and be sure to interview several agents.
+They should make sure that their agent has sold homes in the area that they are looking for.
 The agent should have experience with the type of home that they are purchasing.

 18. Cornelius Charles – Dream Home Property Solutions

 For example, if they are pre-qualified for $400,000, they look for homes that are priced close to $400,000.
-We like to tell first time home-buyers that just because you are qualified for that amount, that doesn’t necessarily mean that you can or should afford that amount.
+We like to tell first-time home-buyers that just because they are qualified for that amount, that doesn’t necessarily mean that they can or should afford that amount.

 19. Keri Shull – KeriShull.com

-Start with one of the funnest parts: List everything you need and want your new home to have.
+Start with one of the funniest parts: List everything you need and want your new home to have.